 Why should I eat broccoli?

-Besides its high vitamin K content, broccoli is good for you because it’s rich in chlorophyll, protein, dietary fiber, vitamin C, and many other antioxidants.
+Besides its high vitamin K content, broccoli is good for you because it’s rich in chlorophyll, protein, fiber, vitamin C, and many other antioxidants.
 Additionally, broccoli contains traces of many health-promoting minerals, such as calcium, iron, potassium, phosphorus, and zinc.

-Furthermore, broccoli promotes weight loss!
+Due to its great nutritional value, broccoli promotes weight loss!

-As there are so many foods high in vitamin K, vitamin K deficiency is rather unlikely, if you follow a healthy, well-balanced diet.
+As there are so many foods high in vitamin K, vitamin K deficiency is unlikely, if you follow a healthy, well-balanced diet.